hanrichard/Notebook/aws/aws learning doc/cloudwatchtrail.md

  - Management events: Management events provide insight into management operations that are performed on resources in your AWS account.
 These are also known as control plane operations.
 Management events can also include non-API events that occur in your account

  - AWS Systems Manager” is incorrect.
 AWS Systems Manager gives you visibility and control of your infrastructure on AWS.
 Systems Manager provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operational tasks across your AWS resources.

+ You need to prepare a custom metric using CloudWatch Monitoring Scripts which is written in Perl.
+You can also install CloudWatch Agent to collect more system-level metrics from Amazon EC2 instances.
+Here's the list of custom metrics that you can set up:

+- Memory utilization
+- Disk swap utilization
+- Disk space utilization
+- Page file utilization
+- Log collection